joytocode/headless-chrome-builder/README.md

 $ cd ~
 ```

+Remember to replace the commit id with the one in the error message.
 Repeat running sync and fixing errors until you see no error.

 ### 4. Build the source code (20 minutes)